-- · financial issues related to loss of income (through reduced capacity to work or loss of work) and additional expenses as a result of illness or treatment - advance care planning, which may involve appointing a substitute decision-maker and completing an advance care directive - legal issues (completing a will, care of dependent children) or making an insurance, superannuation or social security claim on the basis of terminal illness or permanent disability.
+- financial issues related to loss of income (through reduced capacity to work or loss of work) and additional expenses as a result of illness or treatment - advance care planning, which may involve appointing a substitute decision-maker and completing an advance care directive - legal issues (completing a will, care of dependent children) or making an insurance, superannuation or social security claim on the basis of terminal illness or permanent disability.

-Cancer Council's 13 11 20 information and support line can assist with information and referral to local support services.
+Cancer Council's 13 11 20 and the Leukaemia Foundation's 1800 620 420 information and support line can assist with information and referral to local support services.